At any speed, oil in a small car works twice as hard as in a big car

 Supplemental additives are not essential and are an unnecessary expense.
 A good oil brand already has special additives in it.

 If you want your engine to run well, do not add things to your crankcase.
 Put in good quality motor oil and change it only according to the manufacturer’s recommendation.
 Use only brand name oil and those that are marked and conforming to SAE specifications.

-You should also know that “SE” designation for motor oil which meets the requirement for high-temperature engine performance is recognized by automotive and petroleum industries.
+You should also know that the “SE” designation for motor oil which meets the requirement for high-temperature engine performance is recognized by the automotive and petroleum industries.

 An oil with low viscosity grade (like SAE 10W) will flow freely to help a cold engine start, especially during cold weather.

 An oil with high viscosity grade (like SAE 40) is thick enough to protect a hot engine, especially during summer.

 But aside from those SAE ratings, there are so-called multigrade that can do both (like SAE 10W-40).

 Fill up to the full line on the level gauge.
 If low, add oil up to the F line.
 Never overfill the crankcase.
 Too high on oil level lets he crankshaft splash through the oil causing excessive foaming and may lead to excessive oil pressure.

 To prevent overfilling, the engine should be shut off for about two minutes before removing the dipstick.
 This allows the oil in the lines and engine passages to drain back into the crankcase.
 Note: when checking the level of engine oil, make sure the car is standing on level ground.